 Selected Talks

-Moderated book talk for Queer Data Studies, an anthology featuring essays that examine, how data impacts queer subjects.
+Moderated book talk for Queer Data Studies, an anthology of essays that examine how data impacts queer subjects.

 Data In/Visibility